 How many types of hosta are there?
-The short answer is: a whole lot.
+The short answer is…a whole lot.
 Hostas are extremely popular in gardening and landscaping due to their ability to thrive even in deep shade.
 Maybe because of their popularity, a different hosta variety can be found for pretty much any situation.
-But what are the different types of hosta?
+What are the different types of hosta?
 Keep reading to learn more about the types of hosta plants.

 Different Types of Hostas

 Different varieties of hosta can be split into some basic categories.
 Some are bred not just for their foliage and shade tolerance, but also for their fragrance.
 Hostas produce stalks of delicate, trumpet-shaped flowers in shades of white and purple, and certain varieties of hosta are known especially for their scent.

 Types of hosta noted for their excellent, fragrant blossoms include:

 - “Sugar and Spice”

 - Hosta plantaginea

 Hostas also vary greatly in size.
 If you’re planting hostas to fill out a large shady space, you may want the biggest hosta you can find.